scala/docs.scala-lang/2018-11-26-sip-minutes.md

 1. **Incremental.** Instead of a one-time big upgrade, users should be able to adopt Scala 3 at their own pace.

   a) Compatibility and cross-building.
-Users should be able to use a common subset of Scala to mix Scala 2 and Scala 3 projects (tbd after the feature freeze) in the same codebase.
+Users should be able to use a common subset of Scala to mix Scala 2 and Scala 3 projects (to be determined after the feature freeze) in the same codebase.
 Scala 2 should guide users towards this subset through deprecation warnings.

   b) [Tasty](https://www.scala-lang.org/blog/2018/04/30/in-a-nutshell.html) compatibility.
 Scala 2 and Scala 3 should converge on the use of Tasty, an intermediate representation format, that will have a strong backwards compatibility policy.
 2. **Static types.** Most Scala code leverages static types which makes migrating safer and easier.